openvinotoolkit/open_model_zoo/demos/speech_recognition_deepspeech_demo/python/README.md

 optional arguments:
   -h, --help            show this help message and exit -i FILENAME, --input FILENAME
-                        Required.
                         Path to an audio file in WAV PCM 16 kHz mono format -d DEVICE, --device DEVICE
                         Optional.
 Specify the target device to infer on, for
                         example: CPU, GPU, HDDL, MYRIAD or HETERO.
 The demo will look for a suitable IE plugin for this device. (default is CPU)
   -m FILENAME, --model FILENAME
-                        Required.
-Path to an .xml file with a trained model -L FILENAME, --lm FILENAME
+                        Path to an .xml file with a trained model (required) -L FILENAME, --lm FILENAME
-                        Optional.
-Path to language model file -p NAME, --profile NAME
+                        path to language model file (optional) -p NAME, --profile NAME
-                        Required.
-Choose pre/post-processing profile: mds06x_en
+                        Choose pre/post-processing profile: mds06x_en for
-                        for Mozilla DeepSpeech v0.6.x,
+                        Mozilla DeepSpeech v0.6.x,
                         mds07x_en/mds08x_en/mds09x_en for Mozilla DeepSpeech
                         v0.7.x/v0.8.x/v0.9.x(English), other: filename of a
-                        YAML file
+                        YAML file (required)
   -b N, --beam-width N  Beam width for beam search in CTC decoder (default
                         500)
   -c N, --max-candidates N